-Imagine being in a relationship that makes you feel fulfilled, happy, valued and contented.
-Imagine that your interactions in that relationship are contributing to your emotional, mental and spiritual wellness.
+Imagine being in a relationship in which you feel fulfilled, happy, valued, and contented.
+Imagine that this relationship contributes to your emotional, mental, and spiritual wellness, and overall well-being.

 As humans, we are relational beings.
 We thrive in healthy relationships.
-Our security, esteem and purpose are derived from the relationships in our lives.
+Our security, esteem, drive, and purpose are derived from the relationships in our lives.
 Human interpersonal relationships are intended to be the nucleus of well-being.

-This interpersonal wellness concept is the foundation of all the work I now do.
+Today, the interpersonal wellness concept is the foundation of the work I now do.
 It is birthed from my original awareness and understanding of how interpersonal conflicts can negatively impact a person physically, spiritually and emotionally.
 As I explored this concept and began to pay more attention to what my clients were saying and demonstrating, I soon learned that our entire system is impacted by our relationships whether positive or negative.

 With this understanding, I created the interpersonal wellness system to help my clients gain a similar level of insight into what was going on with their systems.